How I Overcame TV Addiction, Reclaimed My Life, and Gained Two Months Per Year

 — Darren Hardy —

-When I first started on the road to recovery, I kept a daily, written log to document the number of hours I spent watching television each day.
+When I first started on the road to recovery, I kept a daily written log to record the number of hours I spent watching television.
 This helped me see exactly how much of my life I was wasting.
-It also helped me see where I could eliminate some TV time and replace it with more purposeful activities.
+It also helped me see where I could cut back on TV time and replace it with more purposeful activities.

 At the time, it was a revelation to realize I could turn off the TV at 9pm instead of midnight, get a good night’s sleep, and wake up at 4am.
 This freed up a good 3-4 hours in the morning that I could use however I wanted.
 I still live by this schedule, and my early-morning time is the most productive and creative part of my day.